Eamon2009/mini-kernel-/README.md

 ## What Happens at Runtime

-After init the kernel sits in the `hlt` idle loop.
-All activity is interrupt-driven:
+After init the kernel hands control to `shell_run()`.
+The shell blocks on `keyboard_getchar()` which internally uses `hlt` — so the CPU still sleeps between keystrokes.
+All background activity remains interrupt-driven:

 | Event | IRQ | Handler |
 |---|---|---|